 - I don’t believe in the cloud (“not quite visible, not quite tangible, but awfully real; amorphous, spectral: hovering nearby, yet not situated in any one place”, (Gleick 2011, p.395)) – instead I opt for a well-ordered vault.

-- My backup strategy is threefold: (1) a constant USB link to a hard drive; and (2) a wireless link to a WD My Cloud.
-This protects me from me two biggest concerns (that I accidently delete a file and need to recover it, or that my computer gets stolen).
+- My backup strategy is threefold: (1) a constant USB link to a hard drive; (2) a wireless link to a WD My Cloud.
+These two steps protect me from me two biggest concerns (that I accidentally delete a file and need to recover it, or that my computer gets stolen).
 Since I don’t feel fully protected against the risk of a natural disaster (i.e. if my study floods or burns down my wireless back up would be affected), I (3) copy an annual backup onto a portable drive and store it in my office.
 This seems a more reasonable strategy than using a fireproof safe.
 All three are WD products and they integrate seamlessly with a Mac.
 They are much better than Apple’s own products.

 - This quote from Arcadia terrifies me:

 “We shed as we pick up, like travellers who must carry everything in their arms, and what we let fall will be picked up by those behind.
 The procession is very long and life is very short.
 We die on the march.
 But there is nothing outside the march so nothing can be lost to it.
 The missing plays of Sophocles will turn up piece by piece, or be written again in another language.
 Ancient cures for diseases will reveal themselves once more.
 Mathematical discoveries glimpsed and lost to view will have their time again.”